centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 ---
 title: Integrating Centra with an ERP system using GraphQL Integration API
 altTitle: ERP integration with GQL
 excerpt: Centra can be configured to integrate with your Enterprise Resource Planning system using GraphQL API.
-Click here to see how to perform most common operations on Products, Markets, Warehouses, Stock, Orders, Shipments and Returns in both B2B and B2C sales.
+As GQL is still in Beta, this functionality is still under development
 taxonomy:
   category: docs
 ---